Important: unfortunately like all other underground sites in Rome, the Basilica’s excavations are temporarily shut as a precaution against Covid-19.

 This is a city that has grown haphazardly, in fits and starts, for thousands of years: a series of accretions encrusting the landscape like barnacles on the hull of an ancient galley.
 Each layer of Rome tells a unique story – of devastating floods and religious upheavals, of ambitious popes and new technologies.
 This is a city whose geography is its history.

-By choosing to look down, we follow some of the city’s most important footsteps.
-The Renaissance here was in large part ushered into existence by the commitment of a handful of enlightened individuals to make a more concerted effort to observe what was occasionally revealed hiding in the ground beneath their feet; to look in depth at what the passing centuries had concealed.
+By choosing to look, and eventually dig, down, we reveal the most important footsteps in the city’s timeline.
+The Renaissance itself was in a large part ushered into existence by the commitment of a handful of enlightened individuals to make a more concerted effort to observe what was occasionally revealed hiding in the ground beneath their feet; to look in depth at what the passing centuries had concealed, and to try to recreate it.

 What they discovered was breathtaking.
 Every sculpture, every hidden building revealed a past so glorious that it had to be seen to be believed.
 Their curiosity of spirit has profoundly affected the ways in which Italians have interacted with their past ever since.

-More than 500 years later, the process of excavation – amazingly – has still only just begun, and will never end.
-Every year thousands of new discoveries are made; each time the city authorities try to lay a new pipeline or upgrade the Metro system, substantial relics of the city’s past are exhumed from their earthen graves.
+Today, more than 500 years after it started, the process of excavating Rome – amazingly – has really only just begun, and will never end.
+Every year thousands of new discoveries are made; each time the city authorities try to lay a new pipeline or upgrade the Metro system, substantial relics of the city’s past are exhumed from their earthen graves, forcing workers to down tools for months, or even years.
 It is no exaggeration to say that there are entire cities still lying below modern Rome, each one a single stratum of an ever-expanding geological puzzle.

 This is a theme absolutely central to the city’s history, and yet one that is virtually unknown to the millions of visitors who come to Rome every year.